ldebruijn/API-GAnalytics/README.md

 The palcement of `app.use(Analytics('{YOUR_GOOGLE_ANALYTICS_TRACKING_ID}'));` is critical for the availability of some features.
 For example, the pageview `path` property is only available after parsing of the request object, which is right after all custom middleware.
 Therefor, `app.use(Analytics('{YOUR_GOOGLE_ANALYTICS_TRACKING_ID}'));` must be placed **BELOW** the route decleration.

+!!!
+Be sure to call `next();` on your routes in order to allow the execution of the middleware !!!

 ### options